garfieldmoore/garfieldmoore.github.io/_drafts/Small-is-beautiful.markdown

-When I am working with teams to create a requirements backlog I always try to break the requirements into bite size pieces.

-There are a number of advantages to this that I'll go into detail in this blog.
+One of the problems I constantly see in the teams I help is long cycle times and disagreement about what was in or out of scope for a piece of work.
+In other words, the work takes too long and there is no clear direction or there is ambiguity in the work.

+Some of outward symptons of this problem I have seen are;

+* Stories taking a long time to finish
+* Unexpected delays or extra work required to finish these stories
+* Costly replanning of stories that cause further delays
+* Confusion between team members and upstream workers
+* Lengthy meetings and hand-offs between roles (for example, developers and test)
+* Last minute disagreements on what the scope of a story is or should be
+* Surprise dependencies on other teams

+There are a number of causes of this dysfuntion and it would be impossible to coherently address them all in one article.
+HowevI am sure there are an infinite number of ways a team can come to this situation.
+However, I think there are one or two practises that most commonly cause most of the issues above - or at least, there are one or two pracises that mitigate a large set of the above problemse.

+Therefore, I am going to constrain myself to tackling what I think is one of the most common issues I see; the scope of the story.

+If there was one practise I would advocate to a team that is struggling with commitments it would be to create small stories.
+Slicing stories into bite size pieces of functionality has a number of advantages.
+Not all of these advantages are intuitive.

+In this article I will reflect on some of the reasons why some teams don't split stories into small units of work, how this causes some of these problems.
+I will then go on to discuss how small user stories can be used to reduce these issues.

+First, let's let's remind ourselves why agile engineering uses user stories;

-One of the problems with the waterfall process of requirements gathering, design, development and testing is that checking the software only happens at the end of the project.
+One of the problems with the waterfall process of lengthy requirements gathering, design, development and testing is that checking the software only happens at the end of the project.
 A significant time has elapsed and the customers requirements will have changed (or they might not have known what they wanted in the first place)

+In  contrast Agile teams are more focused on delivering working software to customers.
+To this end there is much more focus on the interaction between the customers and the engineering teams.
+Requirements take the form of user stories that are 'reminders to have a conversation' [probably dan north].

+The below format is well known;
+Given a [role] I want [feature] so that [business value]

+How large should a story be.
+A story must be somethig that is valueable to your customer independantly.
+One example given by Mike Cohn is that a report has a header, body and footer.
+Therefore, this can be split into no more than 3 stories.

+I think this is where teams make the first mistake.
+Value is hugely subjective.

+One of the consequences of this change of focus from lots of up front analysis to delivery has a

 Agile software development teams split stories into small units.
 This enables the customers and development team to try out the software and provide feedback to the development teams.